tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 ### Specify the signed key version

-The signed key version field is required for a a user delegation SAS.
+The signed key version field is required for a user delegation SAS.
 The **Get User Delegation Key** operation returns this value as part of the response.
 The signed key version field specifies the storage service version used to get the user delegation key.
 This field must specify version 2018-11-09 or later.

 ### Specify query parameters to override response headers